sisby-folk/portable-crafting/README.md

 Modded non-container workstations that use vanilla code conventions will work.
 Others crash, so test as you go.<br/>
 The config is synchronised to the client when mixed-side to display tabs and apply seam-hiding changes.

+#### Incompatible Blocks

+Don't file issues for modded workstations!
+We can't fix them on our side.<br/>
+To function as portable workstations, blocks must:
+- Have no state/container, i.e. items cannot be left in them
+- Override `getMenuProvider` / `createScreenHandlerFactory` to open their screen
+- Not rely on the existence of a block at the position provided at any time
+- Have a screen that can be uniquely identified by a screen handler type

 ## Afterword

 All mods are built on the work of many others.